Blackberry Peach Scones

 Blackberry Peach Scones combine two delicious summer fruits in a light, flaky scone that’s perfect for breakfast or as a snack!
 You’re going to love this simple scone recipe that’s loaded with fresh fruit.

-I’ve been thinking a lot about the things that drive me: the motivation to be better than I currently am as a person, as a baker, as a friend, and as a daughter.
+I’ve been thinking a lot about the things that drive me.
+The motivation to be better than I currently am as a person, as a baker, as a friend, and as a daughter.
 The support that I’m lucky to have in spades from the people who care about me and love me, as well as from all of you.
-The fear that I won’t find my way, that I’ll always have this directionless feeling that will allow me to float in any direction.
+The fear that I won’t find my way, that I’ll always have this directionless feeling.
 The words, from everyone around me, but also the words in my head that whisper my deepest dreams that seem too big and scary to acknowledge.

 It’s an unsettling place to be.
-In some ways, my fear that my life could go in so many directions just needs a shifted perspective – that fear is really opportunity.
+In some ways, my fear that my life could go in so many directions just needs a shifted perspective.
+That fear is actually an opportunity.
 Seizing the opportunity and extracting what I want from it is the hard part.

-I’m back in San Diego for a few days allowing myself some time to process, to work when I want to, and to sort through some things that feel like they’re weighing me down.
+I’m back in San Diego for a few days allowing myself some time to process.
+To work when I want to and to sort through some things that feel like they’re weighing me down.
 Home is the place where I can pluck through my emotions like guitar strings, examining myself, my thoughts, and my wants from a place where I’m supported in a way I’m not anywhere else.
-I’m blessed to have a network of love and support that spans to my farthest readers in Australia and Indonesia, and I appreciate the words of support and advice from each party, but San Diego grounds me.
+I’m blessed to have a network of love and support that spans to my farthest readers in Australia and Indonesia.
+I so appreciate the words of support and advice from each person, but San Diego grounds me.

 Or, maybe, this will just be another post, scrolled through to reach the recipe everyone came for: blackberry peach scones.
 That’s okay too.
 These scones are worth the scroll.

 They’re just beyond good.
-I’m totally loving peaches right now and I want to put them in everything…like my peach cornmeal upside down cake I just posted.
-Blackberries are always on my list of favorites, and nothing beats the gorgeous burst of color they add to any dessert.
-These scones are extra fruity because they use applesauce instead of heavy cream, which helps them stay moist and soft, while the butter makes them flaky with a little bit of crunch on the edges.
+I’m totally loving peaches right now!
+I want to put them in everything…like the amazing peach cornmeal upside-down cake I just posted.
+Blackberries are always on my list of favorites, too.
+Nothing beats the gorgeous burst of color they add to any dessert.
+These scones are extra fruity because they use applesauce instead of heavy cream, which helps them stay moist and soft.
+The butter makes them so deliciously flaky with a little bit of crunch on the edges.

 - 3 tablespoons granulated sugar